jeffzi/llscheck/README.md

                          The minimum level of diagnostic that should be logged. (default: Warning) --configpath <configpath>
-                         Path to a LuaLS config file. (default: .luarc.json)
+                         Path to a LuaLS config file. (default: .luarc.json) --no-color            Do not add color to output.
 ```

+## Colored output

+Colored text output is disabled if any of the following conditions are met:

+- llscheck is not run from a terminal (TTY).
+- The [NO_COLOR](https://no-color.org/) environment variable is present and not empty.
+- The `--no-color` argument is provided.

 ## Docker